open-cogsci/osdoc/content/boks/03-drivers.md

 The Boks works almost straight-away on most modern Linux distributions.
 The only thing that you may need to do is add your user to the `dialout` group.
 Under recent distributions of Ubuntu you can do this with the following command (you need to log out/in for the group change to take effect):

 	sudo usermod -aG dialout <myuser>

+Usually, this will be sufficient, but [it has been reported](http://blog.markloiseau.com/2012/05/install-arduino-ubuntu/) that in some cases you need to explicitly modify the permission for the Arduino port:

+	sudo chmod a+rw /dev/ttyACM0

 For more information, please refer to the Arduino site: